codingBeanie/electionGraphs/readme.md

 ### Data Visualization
 * :white_check_mark:  create a bar graph with results
-* :large_orange_diamond:  create a bar graph with results compared to last year
+* :white_check_mark:  create a bar graph with results compared to last year
 * :large_orange_diamond:  create a bar graph with seat distribution in parliament
 * :large_orange_diamond:  create a visulisation for possible coalitions
 * :red_circle: create a pdf/png with all graphs combined

+### Extra Goals
+* :large_orange_diamond:  add styling options/method for customization

 ### Finish Touch
 * :red_circle: review code and optimize